LRGH/plasmasm/README.md

     Used when working with IA32, X86_64 or SPARC.
     Available at https://github.com/LRGH/amoco ;
-    Depends on https://github.com/LRGH/crysp , which should be installed too.
+    It works for python >= 2.7, if https://github.com/LRGH/crysp is installed.

-    It works for python >= 2.7.
+    Note that amoco needs pyparsing, and that there are changes of interface between old and recent versions of pyparsing.

 - miasmX